conmaol/gadelica/grammar/nouns.md

 #### Prepositions as modifiers of nouns

+A noun can have one or more prepositions as modifiers.

 > B’ e Cumhal a b’ <mark title="noun: nominative, masculine, common: ‘name’">ainm</mark> <mark>air aon</mark> de na daoine so, agus bha aige air an robh Fionn.
 >
 > Dh’fhalbh i <mark title="noun: nominative, masculine, common: ‘distance’">astar</mark> fada <mark>troimh thìr</mark> fhàsail gus an do lorg i an t-àite anns an robh an leanabh.